 If you’re looking for long johns, I also recommend the Icebreak 260 in Merino Wool half-zip pullover.

 Let’s talk about what to wear over the long johns but under the coat.
 I packed a bunch of sweaters and the one I ended up wearing the whole time was a wool sweater I bought from the Ralph Lauren outlets.
 It’s a cream color, so it goes with everything (including the smorrebrod you spill on it).

 I recommend packing one really good quality wool sweater with you that you can put over your long johns.
 I’m a big lover of the winter range at Ralph Lauren (it’s such good quality and will last your for years to come), but I also like the options at J.Crew, which are usually slightly cheaper.
 If you really want to push the boat out, opt for the J.Crew cashmere range which will keep you nice and toasty.
 You can also find similar styles from Halogen and Vince.

 Pants That Aren’t Jeans

 The one thing I did very wrong was to wear denim.
 Jeans hold the cold SO much and even with long johns on underneath, my thighs would get so cold.
 Once my legs got cold it was so hard to warm them up again.

-Instead of jeans, consider packing wool trousers or winter travel pants from somewhere like PrAna that looks stylish while still keeping you warm.
-These leggings from PrAna have been my absolute favorite pair since I bought them a few weeks ago.
-They also have these nice trousers which look cute and would easily fit long johns underneath them.
+Instead of jeans, consider packing wool trousers or winter travel pants from somewhere like Patagonia that looks stylish while still keeping you warm.

 Like this post?
 Pin it for later!